Not logged in

 There is the possibility to select your desired graphics quality in the options screen.
 The game has been optimized for the "medium" setting, however quality may be improved by additional interpolation and higher thresholds.
 If you are playing on a netbook or similar, you may also find it usefull to give the lower qualities a try.
 It's also possible to adjust the quality level while the game is running.

-Quality Effects Context animations Projectile tail length Creep interpolation Antialiasing Complex tower view Transparency
+Quality Effects Context animations Projectile tail length Antialiasing Transparency

 If you like to learn more about tactics, map making or development, we encourage you to visit the forums.
 There you will find detailed and advanced guides (some things may really impress you) created by other players and all other additional information that might be useful for you.